jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 ![Aranet4](/img/aranet4.png)

-The [Aranet4](https://aranet.com/products/aranet4/) is a great because of how easy it was to use and how portable it is.
-The biggest draw back is the lack of VOC/PM sensors that most other products have.
+The [Aranet4](https://aranet.com/products/aranet4/) is great due to its ease of use and portability.
+The biggest drawback is the lack of VOC/PM sensors that most other products have.
 I don't think I would get this for home usage, but it would rock for portable settings if you were at a large conference or something.

 To [integrate with Home Assistant](https://www.home-assistant.io/integrations/aranet/), I had to setup a way for my server to receive bluetooth data.
 After a brief search, I found a method using the [ESPHome integration](https://www.home-assistant.io/integrations/esphome/) + a random [ESP32 board](https://en.wikipedia.org/wiki/ESP32) from Amazon + [ESPHome component for bluetooth proxy](https://esphome.io/components/bluetooth_proxy.html).
 This is gnarly because I can read my Aranet4 in my office using the ESP32 board as a proxy over my local network.